AdrianHettler/battery-canister-36c/README.md

 Utilizing the EV2400 interface adapter and TI's Battery Management Studio (bqStudio) software, the BQ40Z80 IC can be programmed.
 After configuring the IC according to the used hardware, a learning cycle that determines the resistance and the total chemical capacity of the battery, needs to be performed.

 ## MCU & Buck Stage
 A TI LM5146 synchronous buck DC/DC converter is used to step down the battery voltage to a constant value.
 A STM32L031 microcontroller is used for following tasks:
 * Check state of switch/botton
 * Switching of mosfets
 * Monitoring of temperature of the pcb
 * Monitoring of input and stepped down output voltage
-* Control of a buzzer
+* Control of buzzer
-* EN-/Disabling of buck converter
+* Enabling & disabling of buck converter

 ![image](https://github.com/user-attachments/assets/885c1812-9ddb-4c33-a522-844a1277b3f2)